Arjay, Kentucky

-Arjay is an unincorporated community and coal town in Bell County, Kentucky, United States.
+Arjay is an unincorporated village and former coal town in Bell County, Kentucky, United States.
 Arjay is located on Kentucky Route 66 4 mi northeast of Pineville.
-Arjay has a post office with ZIP code 40902, which opened on February 23, 1911.
+Arjay has a post office serving ZIP code 40902, which opened on February 23, 1911, also a restaurant, a sawmill, a furniture and appliances store, and two churches.
 The community's name comes from the initials of coal operator R. J. Asher.

 Demographics

+Arjay is currently incorporated by the United States Census Bureau in a census-designated place (CDP) which bears the village's name.
+Thus, all current census data reflects the population of the entire CDP, not just the village proper.